zhenbangt/ML_Courses/README.md

 	the value creation there may be even bigger
 	- (notice how large tech companies are working at the same problem, just as so many people are mining bitcoins.
 They still worth a lot, but you can create more value by mining ethereum)
 	- examples: manufacturing, agriculture, healthcare

+- 28 Aug 2020
+  	- CS229 Lec 15: There is a gap in the ML algorithm (algorithm is different for different smaple sizes), and we dont have a good understanding how to modify an algorithm, so that a single algorithm fits all of the spectrum